siderolabs/sidero/docs/website/content/docs/v0.3/Getting Started/introduction.md

 - [Cluster API Control Plane Provider Talos](https://github.com/talos-systems/cluster-api-control-plane-provider-talos)
 - [Cluster API Bootstrap Provider Talos](https://github.com/talos-systems/cluster-api-bootstrap-provider-talos)

-All componenets mentioned above can be installed using Cluster API's `clusterctl` tool.
+All components mentioned above can be installed using Cluster API's `clusterctl` tool.

 Because of the design of Cluster API, there is inherently a "chicken and egg" problem with needing an existing Kubernetes cluster in order to provision the management plane.
 Talos Systems and the Cluster API community have created tools to help make this transition easier.